GPUs

 Check Price on Amazon

-RDNA 4 brings AMD’s 3rd-gen RT hardware, which cuts the ray tracing gap vs. NVIDIA compared to RDNA 3.
+RDNA 4 brings AMD’s 3rd-gen RT hardware, cutting the ray tracing gap vs. NVIDIA compared to RDNA 3.
 It still trails the RTX 5070 Ti by ~14% in heavy RT workloads, but it’s no longer the non-starter that RDNA 3 was.
+GamersNexus analysis showed it matching the RTX 5070 Ti in several rasterization workloads at a fraction of the current price difference.

-The PowerColor Reaper and Sapphire Pulse are the two recommended variants — both run cool, quiet, and at or near reference clocks without the price premium of reference cards.
+The PowerColor Reaper and Sapphire Pulse are the two recommended variants — both run cool and quiet at or near reference clocks without a price premium.

 AMD Radeon RX 9070 — Power Efficiency Champion